jmbataller/spring-boot-rest-api-sample/README.md

 3.- java -jar target/capi-1.0.0-SNAPSHOT.jar

-4.- Go to http://localhost:9000/docs/index.html in the browser to interact with the REST API.
+4.- Swagger UI is embedded in the project, go to http://localhost:9000/docs/index.html in the browser to interact with the REST API.

 ----------